Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Introduction

 The activation functions of CNNs, such as the rectified linear unit (ReLU), are nonlinear.
-They can be implemented using either Yao's Garbled Circuits (GC) \parencite{GC} with additive secret sharing or approximations over the ciphertexts.
-The GC protocol has been simplified in \parencite{FreeXOR, RowReduction, HalfGate, fixed-key-cipher, TinyGarble}.
-Higher-order approximations of the ReLU \parencite{Minimax_approx} reduce the precision loss of the CNNs but at the same time increase the complexity of evaluation.
-Although ReLU can be also written as Boolean logic functions and implemented directly by using the Torus fully (TF-) HE scheme \parencite{TFHE1, TFHE2, SHE}, $100\times$ larger ciphertext size is required to achieve the same level of security.
+They can be implemented using either two-party computation (2-PC) protocols, such as Yao's Garbled Circuits (GC) \parencite{GC} and Oblivious Transfer (OT) \parencite{OT}, or approximations over the ciphertexts \parencite{Minimax_approx}.
+The GC protocol has been simplified in \parencite{FreeXOR, RowReduction, HalfGate, fixed-key-cipher, TinyGarble} and optimizations of OT have been developed in \cite{OT-Extend, VOLE-OT}.
+Higher-order approximations of ReLU \parencite{Minimax_approx} reduce the precision loss of CNNs but at the same time increase the complexity of evaluation.
+Although ReLU can also be expressed as Boolean logic functions and implemented directly by using the Torus fully (TF-) HE scheme \parencite{TFHE1, TFHE2, SHE}, $100\times$ larger ciphertext size is required to achieve the same level of security.